Skip to content Skip to footer

 Cost Of Living

-Philadelphia’s cost of living index is slightly above the national average, with housing costs being the most significant expense.
-Dining out and entertainment expenses are reasonable compared to other major U.S. cities.
+The cost of living in Philadelphia is slightly above the national average, with housing costs being a significant factor.
+However, transportation and healthcare expenses are more reasonable compared to other major U.S. cities.

 Other